 The Duden Waterfall Caves

 Behind the fall there is a natural cave where you can go in and watch the cascades.
 Amazing!
 From the cave you get great photo opportunities.

 So I think these waterfalls are well worth a visit and a nice day (a half day trip) out from the city.
 The area is quite small so you don’t have to walk much to see the falls, so you could well do this with children.
 Of course there are stairs.

 Perhaps you could combine your trip to the waterfalls with another sight nearby.
 Maybe you could take a taxi from the park gate to the well-preserved ancient Termessos ruins that are 30 km north-west of Antalya.
 Termessos is at a height of 1050 meters in the Taurus Mountains.

 In fact we had planned to go and see Termessos too, but there were thick afternoon clouds around the mountains so maybe you wouldn’t see anything in Termessos that day.
 So after some coffee and ice-cream we took the first dolmus back to Antalya.

-I hope you liked visiting the Upper Duden Waterfalls in Antalya with me, and I hope you liked the water views as these young girls did:
+I hope you liked joining my trip to the Upper Duden Waterfalls in Antalya, and hope you liked the water views as much as these young girls: